podvoyskiy/privkey2012/README.md

 [![Build docker and push](https://github.com/iliadmitriev/privkey2012/actions/workflows/docker-build-and-push.yml/badge.svg)](https://github.com/iliadmitriev/privkey2012/actions/workflows/docker-build-and-push.yml)

-This tool is used to extract private key from CryptoPRO storage format using GOST R 34.10-2012 format
+This tool is used to extract private key and certificate from CryptoPRO storage format using GOST R 34.10-2012 format

 Storage is a folder with files:
 ```